azdavis/millet/docs/errors.md

 ## 5030

-The left-hand side of an `as` patterns was neither a name nor a typed name.
+The left-hand side of an `as` pattern was neither a name nor a typed name.

 ```sml
 (* error *)